KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 ## Hello Triangle

 All that is left is to bind the vao and the shader.
-We technically never unbound the vao, but it is good practice to bind it in case some hoodlum touched OpenGL's global state machine.
+We technically never unbound the vao, but it is good practice to bind it in case some hoodlum touches OpenGL's global state machine.